Quiara Alegría Hudes: Lulu's Golden Shoes

 Lulu's Golden Shoes was produced by Flashpoint Theater Company in Philadelphia in 2015.

 The Good Peaches

 Originally performed by 56 orchestral musicians, three actors, and eight dancers, The Good Peaches is a "girl versus nature musical play."
 It was performed in April 2016 at the Cleveland Play House.

 Daphne's Dive

 Daphne’s Dive premiered Off-Broadway at the Signature Theater on May 16, 2016, directed by Thomas Kail and featuring Samira Wiley, Daphne Rubin-Vega, Vanessa Aspillaga and Carlos Gomez.

 Miss You Like Hell

-A musical by Quiara Alegría Hudes and Erin McKeown, Miss You Like Hell premiered at La Jolla Playhouse in fall of 2016.
-Called "An immigration musical for the new Trump era..." by the LA Times, the play is about a mother and daughter traveling across the country for seven days and addressing their fractured relationship.
+Hudes wrote the book and Erin McKeown the music for the musical, Miss You Like Hell, which premiered at La Jolla Playhouse in fall of 2016.
+Called "An immigration musical for the new Trump era" by the LA Times, the play is about a mother and daughter traveling across the country for seven days and addressing their fractured relationship.

 Vivo

 Hudes was the screenwriter for Lin-Manuel Miranda's animated musical movie Vivo, released on Netflix on August 6, 2021.